AloveIs/COT_lab/README.md

 # Problems to fix

- - In the construction of the CFG if we have 2 omonymous functions one will overwrite the CFG of the other one
+ - In the construction of the CFG if we have 2 omonymous functions one will overwrite the CFG of the other one (only the graph because of the name)
  - Test the for loop
  - Functions can call only other functions that have been previously defined
+ - call cannot be the first instruciton in a BB